katrinaallen586/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your code and your workflow, you will be able to better understand what you are doing and make better decisions.

 Remember to take breaks and avoid multitasking, as this can lead to distractions and decreased productivity.
 Use version control and documentation to keep your project organized and easy to maintain.
 Finally, always be learning and growing as a programmer.
 Stay up-to-date with new technologies and programming languages, so you can adapt and improve your skills.

+# 2024-01-28
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It reminds programmers to focus on writing clear, correct, and maintainable code first, and optimize only when profiling and analysis reveal specific areas where improvement is crucial for performance.